reform-digital/webflow-devkit/README.md

        ```sh
        cat ~/.ssh/id_rsa.pub | pbcopy
        ```
+       If you are using an existing key, replace id_rsa with the name of your existing public key file if it's different.
      - **Manual Copying** (make sure to copy all contents after running command):
        ```sh
        cat ~/.ssh/id_rsa.pub